Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 The `setUpModelChangePipeline` will allow the `AbstractControlDirective` to **connect** the **model** with the **view**.
 This means that every time `FormControl.setValue()` is invoked, **all the callback functions registered** within that `FormControl` will be invoked as well, in order to update that view based on the new model's value.

-Notice that I said **all the callback function**.
+Notice that I said **all the callback functions**.
 This is because multiple `AbstractControlDirective` can make use of the same `FormControl` instance.

 ```ts
 // Inside `FormControl`